Review by Teri O.

 Jesus said to go into all the world and share the gospel, and Christian media is a great way to do that.
 As an example, Oh Aching Soul is a 7-minute gospel video produced and directed by Dan Nuchols, a homeschool graduate.
 Homeschoolers also served as actors and crew members, while homeschool director Chad Burns was a consultant.

-When I first saw the trailer, it caught my eye since I recognized the area.
+When I first saw the trailer, it caught my eye since I recognized the red sandstone of the Colorado Plateau, aka “Red Rock Country.”
 The fun off-roading adventure shown in the trailer wasn’t part of the actual film.
-But Oh Aching Soul is a great movie with attractive set design, fine acting, skillful cinematography, and creative editing.
+But nevertheless, Oh Aching Soul is a great movie with attractive set design, fine acting, skillful cinematography, and creative editing.

 The theme of Oh Aching Soul is directly aimed at teens and young adults.
 The brief but engaging plot of this short film focuses on a group of five friends who take an impromptu road trip to the Grand Canyon.
 They didn’t have to drive very far, coming from Utah.
 But who doesn’t love going on a road trip with their friends!